yasfatft/alibaba-backend-academy-source-codes/README.md

-# alibaba Contents
+# Alibaba Contents
 This repository is synced by alibaba academy.
-This academy involves back-end develepment by ASP .Net and also related topics like git....
+This academy involves back-end develepment by ASP .Net and also related topics like git and etc.
 I will upload my codes every session i participate in academy classes.